 Body cells use oxygen to transfer energy stored in food to a usable form.
-This process, which is called cellular respiration, allows the cells to harness energy to perform vital functions such as powering muscles (including involuntary muscles such as the heart).
-Without oxygen, cells can function for a limited period; long-term oxygen depletion leads to cell death and eventually death of the organism.
+This process, which is called cellular respiration, allows the cells to harness energy to perform vital functions such as powering muscles (including involuntary muscles such as the heart) and the movement of materials into and out of cells.
+Without oxygen in the body, cells can function for a limited period; long-term oxygen depletion leads to cell death and eventually death of the organism.

 Cells use oxygen to assist in cellular respiration.
-This type of respiration, called aerobic cellular respiration, converts stored energy into a usable form.
+This type of respiration, called aerobic cellular respiration, converts stored energy into a usable form, chiefly by reacting glucose and oxygen through an intermediate.
 The first stage of aerobic cellular respiration, glycolysis, can be performed without oxygen.
 However, if oxygen is not present, cellular respiration cannot continue past this stage.

 In glycolysis, glucose is converted to a carbon-based molecule called pyruvate.
 Two molecules of adenosinse tri-phosphate (ATP), a nucleotide that provides energy to cells, are generated during this process.